iSOLveIT/protege_owl/_sources/index.rst.txt

 the entities that are subclasses, superclasses, and instances of it.
 As an example, enter: Customer and purchasedPizza some (hasTopping some (hasSpiciness value Hot)).
 I.e., all Customers who have purchased a Pizza that hasSpiciness Hot.
-At first you may not see anything but don’t worry there is one more step.
+At first you may not see anything but don't worry there is one more step.

 4. Look at the check boxes on the right under Query for.
 Check Superclasses, Subclasses (although it should already be checked by default) and Instances.
 Now your UI should look like figure 9.1.
 You may notice that owl:Nothing shows up as a subclass.
-Don’t worry that is actually expected.
+Don't worry that is actually expected.
 Remember that owl:Nothing is the empty set and the empty set is a subset of every set (including itself) so just as owl:Thing is a superclass of every class owl:Nothing is a subclass of every class.
-If you don’t want to see owl:Nothing you can uncheck the box toward the bottom right that says Display owl:Nothing.
+If you don't want to see owl:Nothing you can uncheck the box toward the bottom right that says Display owl:Nothing.

 | 5.
 Try some additional DL queries such as: hasTopping some